CareMessagePlatform/rspec-request_snapshot/README.md

 **Note:** Conservative update will not work along with ignore_order option.
 It should only be used when there is no major changes in the snapshots that will be updated.

+If you want tests to fail in case a snapshot file does not exist (ie: when running on a CI):

+    BLOCK_CREATE_SNAPSHOTS=true bundle exec rspec

 ### Matcher

 ```ruby